Radon Pros is hiring install technicians. Please send resume to email@example.com

 Testing is the only way to find out how much radon is in your home.
-ODH estimates that one-half of Ohio homes have radon levels above the Environmental Protection Agency’s recommended action level of 4 picoCuries/liter (4 pCi/l) of air.
+The Ohio Department of Health estimates that one-half of Ohio homes have radon levels above the Environmental Protection Agency’s recommended action level of 4.0 picoCuries/liter (4 pCi/l) of air.

 Any amount of radon carries some risk, even at or below the recommended action level.
 The risk of lung cancer increases with higher radon levels.
 Because it isn’t possible to reduce radon to zero, the best approach is to lower levels as much as possible.